fasttime/JScrewIt/Reference.md

 ```
 <a name="JScrewIt.Feature+canonicalNames"></a>
 #### feature.canonicalNames : <code>Array.&lt;string&gt;</code>
-An array of all individual feature names included in this feature object, without aliases
+An array of all elementary feature names included in this feature object, without aliases
 and implied features.

 **Kind**: instance property of <code>[Feature](#JScrewIt.Feature)</code>